nficano/pyfieri/README.rst

 ===========

 Spice up that boring Slack channel or HipChat room with PyFieri!
 PyFieri is an easy to use Python library that randomly generates Guy Fieri menu items.
+Some example include:

+- "Jamaican me crazy tuna rolls with kung pao onion rings, $18.75."
+- "Nuthin' fancy pastrami quesadilla with volcano mayo, $21."
+- "Philly-style applewood bacon fajitas with Santa Rosa-style queso blanco, $17 (lunch only)."
+- "Oven roasted elk sliders with roasted garlic onion strips, $48."

 Requirements
 ============